antonio-morales/Fuzzing101/Exercise 9/Readme.md

 ### Find a better target_offset

-The last step of the exercise is find a better target_offset to speed up the fuzzing process.
+The last step of the exercise is to find a better target_offset to speed up the fuzzing process.
 This last part is left as an exercise for the student.

 **Hint**: 7-Zip is open-source.
 So you can compile it in debug mode and see function names in your debugger ;)